 Software development does not take place in a vacuum.
 Returning to the notion of “bad code” from the beginning of this article, in

-an ideal a rational world, any piece of code written is written to solve some existing real-world problems.
+a rational world, any piece of code written is written to solve some existing real-world problems.
 So getting to any level beyond scenario 1 requires additional efforts of educating decision-makers about the actual necessity and value of the security efforts.

 Scenario 1 will happen to you anyway, sooner or later, whether you want it or not, if you do nothing about the existing security issues.